FasterSpeeding/Yuyo/docs/usage/modals.md

 --8<-- "./docs_src/modals.py:141:143"
 ```

-When a modal is triggered by a button attached to a message you can also use
+When a modal is triggered by a button which is attached to a message you can also
-the initial response to edit said message.
+use the initial response to edit said message.
 To do this you need to pass
 `response_type=hikari.ResponseType.MESSAGE_UPDATE` while calling
 [ModalContext.create_initial_response][yuyo.modals.ModalContext.create_initial_response].
 After doing this any further calls to